LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W03-D2-ConditionalStatements-Switch.md

  }
 ```

+### Best Practices

+- Only one return from a function
+  When you use a `switch` statement inside a funciton, you should only have one `return` statement in the function, don't return from inside a case.
+- If you are only comparing for equality, use a `switch` instead of `if`, `else if`, `else` statements.

 ### Exercise

 Write code in the console to determine the price of *The Joy of JavaScript* using a `switch` statement instead of a multi-branching `if else` statement.